 When a kid can’t work through the cognitive maze to understand the “joke,” it can be distressing.
 But beyond that short-term, stressful destabilization, there are long-term consequences.

-“What’s going to happen with your child if they’re surrounded by this is that they’re going to have inappropriate social development,” Mayer says.
+“They’re going to have inappropriate social development,” Mayer says.
 “You’re going to have a broken child, socially.”

 That may result in a kid who becomes a teaser or a bully themselves.
 That’s because kids are constantly watching their parents.
 Imitation is not only the sincerest form of flattery, but it’s also a mainstay of early behaviors.
 When all children see is a parent who leans on snark, sarcasm, and teasing, they internalize the idea that such rhetoric is normal and socially relatable to others.

 “There should be red flags that come up in your mind that should guide you when you’re going to make any statement or joke,” Mayer says.
 “Don’t put down someone and don’t threaten.
 Threatening is not a good parental technique anyway.”